jupyter-book/jupyter-book/_guide/01_overview.md

 The build process in general goes something like this:

-* Fork and clone this repository to your computer.
+* Get yourself a copy of this repository.
 [Here's the repo URL on GitHub](https://github.com/choldgraf/textbook-jekyll-template).
 * Put your Jupyter Notebooks in `notebooks/` (they can be in sub-folders)
 * Create a `SUMMARY.md` file in the root of the repository.
 This defines the structure of your textbook.